-2992 E. Clinton, Fresno Masonic Lodge near VA Hospital Source: Fresno County Sheriff's Office, as provided to the ACLU of Northern California
+2992 E. Clinton, Fresno Masonic Lodge near VA Hospital

 Appendix E - Madera County Probation Department Policy

 In a 2018 memo, the Madera Chief Probation Officer directed his staff to flag for him any individual "who they feel is a danger to the community, and that the community would be better off without this person in it" so that he may then contact immigration enforcement authorities for "their review" over the individual if deemed properly.
 Such a practice is in violation of state law.